pscedu/psc-wpdocs/neocortex/code-migration-PT-model.md

 The model definition for the model.
 Contains the model definition and model implementation.

-The goal is to define a `torch.nn.Module` class and use it as input for a `PyTorchBaseModel` class, that will later be used as input for the `run()`` method inrun.py` ` (more details down below in this same document).
+The goal is to define a `torch.nn.Module` class and use it as input for a `PyTorchBaseModel` class, that will later be used as input for the `run()` method in `run.py`  (more details below in this same document).
 ```
 class Model(torch.nn.Module):
     def __init__(self, params):